 The NSW Government and TfNSW acknowledged these challenges.

-In 2018, TfNSW launched the Clearway Innovation Challenge.
+In 2018, TfNSW launched the Clearway Innovation Challange.
 They called on innovators, developers and entrepreneurs to help them improve the clearway regulations and keep the clearways clear.

 The goal is to develop an innovative Clearway Management System.
 A digital product to lessen time-consuming procedures and limit human- errors.
 A solution that is extensible for diagnosis to improve awareness of clearway restrictions.

 ClearwayTech highlights the capability of the solution to automatically identify and report stationary vehicles in the clearways.
 Machine Learning algorithms and artificial intelligence reduce detection time.